nd-serge/mobile-money-fraud-detection/README.md

 ### How to Run the Training Workflow

+*Make sure you are using Python 3.12.*

 1. **Complete your Kaggle credentials**
-    First, install Pipenv and ensure you are using Python 3.12.
-    `pip install pipenv`

    At the top of the `Makefile`, fill in your Kaggle username and password:
    ```makefile